bugzilla/bugzilla/docs/en/rst/api/core/v1/attachment.rst

                             attachment.
 flags             array     Array of objects, each containing the information
                             about the flag currently set for each attachment.
-                            Each flag object contains items descibed in the Flag object below.
+                            Each flag object contains items described in the Flag object below.
 ================  ========  =====================================================